Premenstrual dysphoric disorder

-- Medications.
-Selective serotonin reuptake inhibitors (SSRIs) antidepressants may be the most effective treatment for PMDD.
+- Medication.
+Selective serotonin reuptake inhibitor (SSRIs) antidepressants may be the most effective treatment for PMDD.

 - Some over-the-counter painkillers such as aspirin or ibuprofen may help some symptoms such as headache, breast tenderness, backache and cramping.
 Diuretics, or water pills, can help with fluid retention and bloating.

 - If anxiety is a component of the symptoms, an anti-anxiety medication may be recommended.
 Currently none are approved to treat PMDD.

 - Hormones can be used to treat PMDD.
 Ovulation can be stopped either using medication or surgically (as a last resort).
 Medicines used to stop ovulation include oral contraceptives.
 The second hormonal approach to treat PMDD is the use of progesterone or oestrogen to relieve symptoms.
 It's unclear whether this approach is effective.